 Several years back, we were involved with a large Canadian organization that experienced a complete system outage.
 This outage was a result of two city-wide blackouts that occurred within the same 30 minutes’ time.
 Long story short, all of the systems went down.
 Do I need to mention that the business was unhappy and that senior management was looking for heads.

 Shortly after all of the systems failed and the “Major Incident” was declared, IT management was recalled to the command and control room.
 This “war” room had all the brains to recover the systems, but it was obvious that total chaos ensued.
-Lack of IT Disaster Recovery (ITDR) documentation and procedures, staff’s unfamiliarity with the organization critical systems and the inability of the senior management to make right decisions all contributed to the prolonged system outage.
+Lack of IT Disaster Recovery (ITDR) documentation and procedures, staff’s unfamiliarity with the organization critical systems and the inability of the senior management to make the right decisions all contributed to the prolonged system outage.

 There were many lessons learned during this incident.
 The addition of the dedicated business and IT systems continuity teams along with re-examination of the documentation and procedures were just two that I will mention here.
-Not long after this incident, all IT operations were outsourced to the third party provider.
+Not long after this incident, all IT operations were outsourced to the third-party provider.

 So, what should the IT Organization do to minimize IT system outages?

 There are few key activities and approaches which organizations should implement immediately to ensure IT Systems availability and continuity.
 It should all start with the development of the IT Disaster Recovery plan.
-This plan should follow these 6 high level steps:
+This plan should follow these 6 high-level steps:

-- Asset definition – IT should collaborate with the business to identify mission critical applications and IT systems within the organization.
+- Asset definition – IT should collaborate with the business to identify mission-critical applications and IT systems within the organization.